 - Sending rates are limited to 18,000 emails per minute.

-The Email Delivery platform supports higher volumes.
+The Email Delivery platform supports higher volume limits.
 Limits are set as a safeguard for our customers' reputation.
-To file a service request to increase the email sending limit, open the navigation menu.
-Under Governance and Administration, go to Service Limits.
-Click Request a service limit increase.
+To open a service request to increase the email sending limit, see Requesting a Service Limit Increase.